Eleanor Oliphant is Completely Fine

 In Eleanor Oliphant is Completely Fine by Gail Honeyman, our protagonist is a damaged young woman.
-From the onset, it’s clear there’s something “off” about her that goes past mere social awkwardness and the autism she suffers from.
+From the onset, it’s clear there’s something “off” about her that goes past mere social awkwardness.

 Eleanor Oliphant’s face is scarred, and her mother is institutionalized.
 She also receives periodic visits from a social worker, who brings up a past incident involving a fire that Eleanor refuses to discuss.